 - Note: 1.
-These procedures are to be performed on the computers attached to the KN1108VA / KN1116VA's ports - not on the computer you are using to access the KN1108VA / KN1116VA. - 2.
+These procedures are to be performed on the servers attached to the switch's ports not on the client computer you are using to access the KVM over IP switch. - 2.
 In order for the local and remote mice to synchronize, you must use the generic mouse driver supplied with the Windows operating system.
 If you have a third party driver installed - such as one supplied by the mouse manufacturer - you must remove it.